-The Best Tips for Treating Dry Winter Skin
+Top Tips from a Dermatologist for Treating Dry Skin

-Tips and tricks from our dermatologists on how to treat dry and itchy in the wintertime.
+Our dermatologists give their tips on how to deal with dry and itchy skin in the wintertime.

 Dry skin can occur during any season, but it’s in the winter, when there’s no humidity in the air, that it becomes uncomfortable and itchy.
 “Cold and dry winter conditions typically dehydrate skin by drawing moisture out of the superficial layers and into the air, sometimes causing skin to dry and crack,” explains Dr. Rachel Nazarian from Schweiger Dermatology Group on the Upper West Side and Murray Hill.
 “Basically, the air has less moisture during the winter, so it steals more moisture from our skin to compensate.”
 Also, forced heating inside can steal even more moisture from the air, leaving you with skin that’s itchy, dry and flaky.
 How to treat dry skin at home takes a little knowledge.
 Here, our top ways to fix dry skin: